 Plaintiffs filed their Petition for Relief in the Form of a Writ of Mandamus on June 18, 2024.
 (Doc.
 1.)
-In response, Defendants the Commonwealth of Pennsylvania, the OAG, and General Henry, through counsel, filed their Motion to Dismiss on July 22, 2024 (Doc.
+In response, Defendants the Commonwealth of Pennsylvania, the Pennsylvania Office of Attorney General, and General Henry, through counsel, filed their Motion to Dismiss on July 22, 2024 (Doc.
 7.)
-Defendants now file this Supporting Brief.